drivr-old/dd-ui/src/lookup/docs/readme.md

  * `lookup-on-clear`
  	:
- 	Can be used to specify a callback that is fired when input is cleared either by button or keyboard.
+ 	Can be used to specify a callback that is fired when lookup model is cleared.

  * `lookup-params`
  	_(Default: null)_ :